nikic/PHP-Parser/README.md

         echo 'Parse Error: ', $e->getMessage();
     }

-The `PHPParser_ParserDebug` class also parses a PHP code, but outputs a debug trace while doing so.
+The `PHPParser_Parser_Debug` class also parses PHP code, but outputs a debug trace while doing so.

 Node Tree
 ---------